 It is also a requirement to monitor classified production areas for marine biotoxins, phytoplankton and chemical contamination.

-Sampling for official controls can be carried out by local authorities responsible for the area in where a shellfish bed is located.
-Under specific arrangements with appropriate verification it may also be undertaken by private contractors or cross border organisations.
+Sampling for official controls is carried out by Local Authorities responsible for the area in where a shellfish bed is located.
+Under specific arrangements with appropriate verification it may also be undertaken by private contractors or cross border organisations in agreement with the FSA.

-Approved laboratories carry out the specified testing and analysis of the samples.
-When sample results indicate that levels of contaminants are found to be above the maximum permitted levels, action is taken by your local authority.
+Approved official control laboratories carry out the specified testing and analysis of the samples.
+When sample results indicate that levels of contaminants are found to be above the maximum permitted levels, action is taken by your Local Authority.

 Classification, monitoring and sampling